octo-technology/OpenTezos/docs/blockchain-basics/main-components.md

 ![Chain of blocks](../../static/img/blockchain-basics/blocks-chain.svg "Chain of blocks")

-SHA256 is special type of [one-way function](https://en.wikipedia.org/wiki/One-way_function) called [hash function](https://en.wikipedia.org/wiki/Hash_function).
+SHA256 is a special type of [one-way function](https://en.wikipedia.org/wiki/One-way_function) called [hash function](https://en.wikipedia.org/wiki/Hash_function).
 The same function is also used (twice) for mining.

 ### Introduction to Mining
 The blocks validators are called the "**miners**" (see below "_Consensus: Nakamoto and the Proof-of-Work’s account units issuance_" for more about this word).